Part 2 of 2

 10. Stuart Holroyd, Contraries: A Personal Progression (1975).

 11. Colin Wilson, The Outsider, originally published in 1956 by Victor Gollancz.

 12. Kenneth Allsop, The Angry Decade (1958), pp. 186-87.

-13. The rape story itself is highly doubtful, and was probably invented after Lynne Burgess’s death to create an inspirational backstory for the violence in Clockwork (Andrew Biswell, The Real Life of Anthony Burgess ).
+13. The rape story itself is highly doubtful, and was probably invented after Lynne Burgess’s death to create an inspirational backstory for the violence in A Clockwork Orange (Andrew Biswell, The Real Life of Anthony Burgess ).

-14. From 2010, “The Notting Hill Effect” in the Independent.
+14. From 2010, “The Notting Hill Effect” in The Independent.

 16. A 1960s public-housing or “council flat” development off King’s Road in Chelsea, a mile or so west of Sloane Square.

 19. I thought the island sounded like Sark, and Bill told me it was indeed supposed to be Sark.
 It is the only Channel Island Bill ever visited, and that occasion was to research the book.
 But Jonathan Bowden firmly suggests the island was really Brecqhou, a small rocky outcrop off the west coast of Sark.
 Jonathan may simply have thought that the names looked more similar.
 To me, Vachau suggests wordplay: Vacation in Dachau.